IS2AI/Column-Design-Optimization/README.md

 ## Requirements:
 1. OS Windows/Linux/Mac.
-2. Python
+2. Anaconda
+3. Python>3.8

 ### How to use?

+#### 1:
 Create an environment using the env.yaml in Anaconda.

+#### 2:
-The data generation folder contains files for parametric data generation.
+The data generation folder contains files for parametric data generation. main.py is the main script to run the data generation. column.py script contrains the material, geometric, analysis, and model parameters. functions.py contains function used to generate data, such as section analysis, random generation of section geometry.

+#### 3:
+net.py file contrains network file for training the network. column.pth file contains saved model for inference.

 The check folder contains modified files to check the NN-predicted designs for validity following the Eurocode.